koush/quack/README.md

 // prints "hello world"
 ```

+## Garbage Collection

+When a Java object is passed to the JavaScript runtime, a hard reference is held by the JavaScript proxy counterpart.
+This reference is removed when the JavaScriptObject is finalized.
+And same for when a Java object is passed to the JavaScript runtime.
+JavaScriptObjects sent to the Java runtime will be deduped, so the same proxy instance is always used.
+JavaObjects sent to JavaScript will marshall a new Proxy object every time.

 ## Square Duktape-Android

 Quack was initially forked from Square's Duktape Android library.
 But it has been totally rewritten to suit different needs.